knowm/kt-ram-client/documentation/Introduction.md

 There are two major planned versions of drivers.
 The first generation (V1.x) is unitary access while the second generation (V2.x) enables both unitary and differential access.
 In both versions there are essentially only three main operations:

 1. One or more unit crossbars are selected, coupling the desired memristor to the drive terminals.
-1. A "write" pulse is generated, potentiall causing modification of the selected memristors.
+1. A "write" pulse is generated, potentially causing modification of the selected memristors.
-1. A "read" pulse is generated, causuing the sense circuitry to sense the voltage across the programmable series resistor and, via prior calibration, return the resistance, conductance, current, sense voltage etc.
+1. A "read" pulse is generated, causuing the sense circuitry to sense the voltage across the programmable series resistor and, via prior calibration, return the resistance, conductance, current, or sense voltage.

 Through selective coupling and driving of memristors in this fashion, it is possible to implement memory, logic and machine learning functions.

 ## Java Client